yegor256/blog/_drafts/oss.md

 **Have an [Avatar](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/personalizing-your-profile)**.
 A [study](https://academic.oup.com/jcmc/article/11/1/153/4616661) by
-Kristine L. Nowak et al. from University of Connecticut, demonstrates that users with avatars, especially feminine and anthropomorphic ones, are more likely to catch attention than those who have no profile pictures (or have default ones provided by GitHub).
+Kristine L. Nowak et al. from the University of Connecticut, demonstrates that users with avatars, especially feminine and anthropomorphic ones, are more likely to catch attention than those who have no profile pictures (or have default ones provided by GitHub).